-In this section, we explain the main ideas on how to extend the spectral theorem from bounded, self-adjoint operators to bounded, normal operators.
-This extension enables us to prove the spectral theorem for unbounded operators.
+In this section, we explain the main ideas on how to extend the Spectral Theorem from bounded, self-adjoint operators to bounded, normal operators.
+This extension enables us to prove the Spectral Theorem for unbounded operators.
 The strategy one should have in mind is that, given an unbounded self-adjoint operator, its resolvent is a bounded, normal operator.
 If we knew that such operators are equivalent to multiplication operators, we would deduce that also the original operator is unitarily equivalent to a multiplication operator.
 An important question is then: why can we expect the spectral theorem for normal, bounded operators to hold?
 The key is that a normal operator is the sum of two commuting self-adjoint operators and we can develop a functional calculus for such a pair of operators.
-Some details of the arguments are skipped and we refer the interested reader to [51, Chapter 5] and [55, Chapter VII, Problems 4,5].

-Before we explain the spectral theorem for bounded, normal operators, let's observe that we can extend the continuous functional calculus from Theorem 2.9 to the set of bounded, Borel measurable functions on \mathbb{R} , denoted by $\mathcal{M}(\mathbb{R})$.
-Indeed, with the notation from Corollary 2.4, we may define $f(A) \in \mathcal{L}(\mathcal{H})$ for a given $f \in \mathcal{M}(\mathbb{R})$ via6 if A corresponds to multiplication by g in $L^2(M, d\mu)$.
+Some details of the arguments are left as reading assignments for which we refer to [56, Chapter 5] and [63, Chapter VII, Problems 4,5].
+Before we explain the Spectral Theorem for bounded, normal operators, let's observe that we can extend the continuous functional calculus from Theorem 2.9 to the set of bounded, Borel measurable functions on \mathbb{R} , denoted by $\mathcal{M}(\mathbb{R})$.
+Indeed, with the notation from Corollary 2.4, we may define $f(A) \in \mathcal{L}(\mathcal{H})$ for a given $f \in \mathcal{M}(\mathbb{R})$ via8 if A corresponds to multiplication by g in $L^2(M, d\mu)$.
 With this definition, we derive similarly to Theorem 2.9 the following measurable functional calculus.